Cronies of Ferdinand Marcos: Eduardo "Danding" Cojuangco Jr.

 Eduardo "Danding" Cojuangco Jr. kept close, familial ties with the Marcoses.
 Aside from business and political dealings, Cojuanco and Marcos are godfathers to each other's children — Cojuangco to Marcos' junior, nicknamed Bongbong, and Marcos to Cojuangco's son which he named 'Marcos'.

-Cojuangco, with Juan Ponce Enrile, were involved with the Coco Levy Fund Scam, which taxed small farmers with the promise of shares in the coconut investment company (Cocofund).
+Cojuangco and Juan Ponce Enrile were involved in the Coco Levy Fund Scam, which taxed small farmers with the promise of shares in the coconut investment company (Cocofund).
 However, farmers benefitted nothing from this levy, as the middle-men did not return receipts that proved they paid the coconut levy and were entitled to equity in the company.

 Due to the sudden surge of the price of coconuts in the world market, this fund became extremely profitable, amounting to as much as $785 million total profits.
 These funds were channeled to the private financial interests of Marcos and cronies and was consolidated in the United Coconut Planters Bank (UCPB).

 With the backing of the Marcos government and the wealth from the levy fund, Cojuangco was able to completely vertically integrate the coconut trade industry by controlling the financing through UCPB and by buying out Unicom, which was the entity in charge of manufacturing and trading of coconut and coconut by-products.
 Cojuangco's wealth increased rapidly, and by the peak of martial law, the value of all the assets he controlled was $1.5 billion, or 25% of the GNP.

 Cojuangco then used the windfalls from the coconut levy fund and United Coconut Planters Bank to finance his purchase of the enormously profitable San Miguel Corporation.
 The Marcos government gave favors to San Miguel Corporation (SMC).
 For example, when taxes for liquor and cigarettes were raised in January 1986, excise taxes on beer nevertheless decreased, beer being one of the main products of SMC.
 The tax cut gave SMC $40 million worth of savings that year.

+A 2012 Supreme Court decision ordered the return of ₱71 billion in coconut levy funds to coconut farmers.